 justina semetaite, author of Parted, was born in Lithuania in 1989, and lives in London.
 She has recently completed her BA in Creative Writing and now studies International Publishing at City University.

 M. K. Sukach, author of Impression of a Life, resides in Washington DC with his wife, Chris, and dog, Scribble.
 MK retired as an Air Force officer and veteran of the wars in Iraq and Afghanistan.
 His website is http://www.mksukach.com/.

-reubenwoolley, author of some time we are heroes, was born in Chesterfield, UK but now lives and works in Zaragoza, Spain.
+reuben woolley, author of some time we are heroes, was born in Chesterfield, UK, and lived and worked in Zaragoza, Spain, where he died in 2019.
 He has been published in various print and online magazines such as Tears in the Fence, The Lighthouse Literary Journal, The Interpreter’s House’, Domestic Cherry, The Stare’s Nest, Ink Sweat and Tears, The Poetry Shed, Nutshells and Nuggets, Yellow Chair Review, Bone Orchard Poetry, and The Goose.
-He edits two online magazines, I am not a silent poet for protest poems about abuse, and The Curly Mind for exploratory work.
+He edited two online magazines, I am not a silent poet for protest poems about abuse, and The Curly Mind for exploratory work.

 Nicolette Wong, author of Stone Bride Madrigals, is a dancer, magician and editor–in–chief of A–Minor Magazine and Press.
 Her work has appeared in E–ratio, Thrush Poetry, Escape Into Life, fwriction review, and other journals.
 She lives in Hong Kong.